moveit/moveit/moveit_ros/planning/planning_components_tools/README.md

 The collision scenarios can be visualized.
 By default, visualization is turned off in the launch file but can be activated through `visualization:=true` as an argument to the `roslaunch`.
 If activated, rviz is launched and visualizations like in the images below are created.
 For the speed test, either meshes or other available shape primitives like the box can be used.

-The clutter world objects are randomely placed and in such a way that they don't collide with the robot.
-The robot can then be moved in a colliding configuration.
+The clutter world objects are randomly placed such that they don't collide with the robot.
+The robot can then be moved to a colliding configuration.
 In the images, the red color of world objects indicates a collision with the robot.

 <p align="center">
     <img src="images/collision_speed_100_meshes_no_collision.png" width="400">